 You must get in a protein or a weight gainer 1-2 times daily depending on how your body responds.
 And that's another thing, you have to listen and watch your body.
 The more you know about it, the more you'll learn how it works.

 Now back to creatine.
 It's a great supplement, but the powdered and the pill forms aren't going to do much for you.
 Our bodies are bogged down with so much creatine from fish and red meat that the powdered and pill forms are practically useless.

 Answer?
 Effervescent or liquid creatine.
 I've tried the liquid creatine and found it to be better than anything, but that's my opinion.
 The only powdered creatine I would recommend would be MuscleTech Cell-Tech Hardcore.
-If you never heard of this stuff, click on this link.
+If you never heard of this stuff.
 It not only has creatine, but also has alpha lipolic acid, which gives your muscles that full look, and glutamine, which makes your muscles get bigger.

 If you back Celltech up with Nitrotech, you will see the weight pack on for sure.
 I've tried Nitrotech and gained 10 lbs in one week.
 Only Cell-Tech, effervescent or liquid creatine will get you results from your heavy lifting.

 Now there is another supplement other than Andro...
 GH.
 Growth Hormone is designed to increase thickness and strength as well as keeping your leaness.

 The GH Stack from Musclelinc has shown tremendous improvements on one subject.
 This guy went from skinny and cut to thick and cut.
 I would suggest only the best and from what I've heard, this stuff is the best.
 Growth Hormone is expensive, but it's well worth the buy.